-According to the <IR> Framework, integrated reporting presupposes integrated thinking.
+According to the integrated reporting <IR> Framework, integrated reporting presupposes integrated thinking.
 The integrated report should reflect the status and outlook of processes, systems, achievements and plans for holistic value creation.
 However, whereas there are well-developed frameworks to guide integrated reporting, the process for the adoption and embedment of sustainable and responsible business practice is less well defined.
 As a result, the depth of integrated thinking frequently lags the messaging of the integrated report.

 Through its integrated and sustainability reporting service offering, Trialogue has experienced first-hand the problems that emerge when integrated thinking is not embedded into an organisation.
 In response, Trialogue developed a framework to assist organisations in integrating sustainability and responsible business practice within their strategy, decision-making and business operations.